scooley/windows-itpro-docs/devices/hololens/hololens2-setup.md

 To turn on your HoloLens 2, press the Power button.
 The LED lights below the Power button display the battery level.

+> [!NOTE]
+> If you're turning on HoloLens 2 for the very first time (right after unboxing), you'll have to hold the power button for 4+ seconds to turn it on.
+Next time you turn on your HoloLens, it'll start after a short button press.

 ### Power button actions for different power transitions

 | To do this | Perform this action and watch for these indicator lights |